CBeloch/moogressBar/README.md

 How to use
 ----------

-Include the moogressBar.js in your project or moogressBar.tiny.js for a compressed version (compressed with bananascript) Add an Element to your code where the progress bar should be placed ( default: $('moogressBar') ).
+Include the moogressBar.js in your project.
+Add an Element to your code where the progress bar should be placed ( default: $('moogressBar') ).
 Check the moogressBar.md in the Docs directory to customize the default settings.